auth0/docs/articles/universal-login/page-templates.md

 ## Page Templates Variables

 The Page Templates have a set of context variables that can be used to impact how the page is rendered.
+This allows you to implement scenarios like:

+* Render different content depending on the Application (e.g. you own two brands that need a different design).
+* Render different content depending on the Prompt (e.g. in the Login page you want to add content explaining what the application does, but in the MFA flow, you prefer to only have the MFA box).
+* Add a footer with links to the tenant's support page or email.

+### Available Variables

+The available variables are:

 - The login page [application's settings](/dashboard/reference/settings-application#basic-settings):
   * application.id